-Usually, Norma is performed in the traditional way, in its ancient setting, but recently, under the impact of what is called in German Regieoper (“direction opera” or “director’s opera”), there have been attempts to transfer the action to modern times.
-I discuss this aspect of performance studies in the last section of this paper.
+Traditionally, Norma has been performed in its ancient setting, but in recent years, under the influence of what is called in German Regieoper (“direction opera” or “director’s opera”), there have been attempts to transfer the action to modern times.
+This aspect of performance studies is discussed in the last section of this paper.

 Norma’s Sources

-Norma’s première took place in December 1831 at La Scala in Milan, when Bellini was thirty years old (four years before his death).
-The librettist was Felice Romani, who worked in close collaboration with Bellini under the inspiration of Alexandre Soumet’s poetical drama entitled Norma, ou L’infanticide.
-This had premiered in Paris nine months earlier, which may throw light on the speed of the creation process, although the plot and the concept underwent highly significant changes.
+Norma’s première took place in December 1831 at La Scala in Milan, when Bellini was thirty-years-old (four years before his death).
+The librettist was Felice Romani, who worked in close collaboration with Bellini, and who had been inspired by Alexandre Soumet’s poetical drama, Norma, ou L’infanticide.
+This had premiered in Paris nine months earlier, which may help explain the speed of the opera’s creation process, although the plot and the concept of Soumet’s drama were significantly changed in the opera.

-Medea’s act of madness − murdering her own children to revenge her abandonment by her lover − which was the main motif in Soumet’s play, as shown by the title, had aroused a vivid interest in early modern culture in France and Italy.
-In 1635, Pierre Corneille wrote a tragedy, Médée inspired to a great extent by ancient authors, especially Euripides and Seneca.
-By the end of the 17th century, Charpentier composed an opera on Medea.
-About a century later (in 1797) Medea also figured as the eponymous heroine in a highly successful opera composed by Cherubini.
-Ewans claims that Cherubini and his librettist, Hoffman, were the first to bring back to Medea the tragic dimension that characterized Euripides' play, after a long period through which the French theater turned the subject into a melodrama of love, intrigue and witchcraft.
-In 1813 Felice Romani, Norma’s librettist, wrote a libretto for the opera Medea in Corinth by Simone Mayr.
+Medea’s act of madness, murdering her own children to avenge her lover’s rejection, which was the main motif in Soumet’s play, as indicated by the title, had aroused intense interest in early modern cultural circles in France and Italy.
+Already in 1635, Pierre Corneille wrote a tragedy, Médée, inspired to a great extent by ancient authors, especially Euripides and Seneca, and at the end of the 17th century, Charpentier composed an opera about Medea.
+Nearly a century later (in 1797), Medea also figured as the eponymous heroine in a highly successful opera composed by Cherubini.
+Ewans claims that Cherubini and his librettist, Hoffman, were the first to restore to Medea the tragic dimension that characterized Euripides’ drama, after a long period during which French theater had turned the subject into a melodrama of love, intrigue and witchcraft.
+In 1813, Felice Romani, Norma’s librettist, wrote a libretto for the opera Medea in Corinth composed by Simone Mayr.

-Despite her close associations with Medea, the case of Norma as created by Romani is different: the motivation behind her infanticide thoughts is more complex than those of Medea in all her versions (jealousy, fury and seeking revenge): her children’s lives appear to her to be intolerable both in Gaul and in Rome owing to their origin and birth circumstances (II.1).
-Unlike both Medea (in mythology and tragedy) and Norma in Soumet’s play, Bellini’s Norma, for all her fury against her treacherous lover, does not murder her children but does everything in her power to save their lives.
-This highly significant transformation of the classical-pagan tradition about Medea at the hands of the librettist may be due to the concept of motherhood in Christian mentality and its sanctity.
-As I shall try to demonstrate, Norma contains a series of Christian values, many of which appear to have been influenced by Chateaubriand, the so-called Father of French Romanticism.
+Despite the close associations between the stories of Medea and Norma, the Norma created by Romani differs from Euripides’ Medea in several respects.
+First, the motivation behind Norma’s infanticidal thoughts is more complex than the motivations of Medea in all her versions (including jealousy, fury and vengefulness), as Norma appears to believe that her children’s lives are intolerable in both Gaul and in Rome owing to their origin and the circumstances of their birth (II.1).
+Unlike Medea (in mythology and tragedy), or the Norma of Soumet’s play, Bellini’s Norma, for all her rage against her treacherous lover, does not murder her children, but does everything in her power to save their lives.
+This highly significant transformation of the classical-pagan tradition about Medea at the hands of the librettist may be attributable to the concept and sanctity of motherhood in Christian mentality.
+As this paper seeks to demonstrate, Norma expresses a number of Christian values, many of which appear to have been influenced by Chateaubriand, the so-called father of French Romanticism.